 While not all awards require the student to apply, application is strongly recommended for students who feel that they may qualify for awards.
-Application forms for most awards are online on the Bridge and information on procedures are available at the Scholarships and Student Finance Office, located in Anderson Hall (AH151; 403-329-2585) or online at www.uleth.ca/ross/student\finance/scholarships/awards.html.
+Application forms for most awards are online on the Bridge and information on procedures are available at the Scholarships and Student Finance Office, located in Anderson Hall (AH151; 403-329-2585) or online at www.uleth.ca/ross/student-finance/awards.

-General Policies and Procedures
+AwardsGeneral Policies and Procedures